If your child has epilepsy, your to-do list is different from that of a parent of a child that doesn't have it.

 - Keep all electronics away from the sink or bathtub.

 - Don't let them swim alone.

 - Make sure all adults, including lifeguards and instructors, know your child has epilepsy.

-- If he has a seizure while swimming, get him out of the water as soon as possible.
+- If they have a seizure while swimming, get them out of the water as soon as possible.